vuejs/docs/src/guide/migration/v-on-native-modifier-removed.md

 ## 2.x Syntax

-Event Listeners passed to a component with `v-on` are by default only triggered by emitting an event with `this.$emit`.
+Event listeners passed to a component with `v-on` are by default only triggered by emitting an event with `this.$emit`.
 To add a native DOM listener to the child component's root element instead, the `.native` modifier can be used:

 ```html
 <my-component